What do a necklace, a bowl of salad, and a compass have in common?

 In anthropology, there is this concept of interpretivism.
 We all interpret things differently, and when you analyze something, you need to check that you aren’t just representing one person’s interpretation of events.
 It’s important to test the validity of your interpretation by bringing in a few other perspectives.

-The way I apply this in product ops is by inviting particular people in my product team to help me look at some of my initial notes.
+The way I apply this in product operations is by inviting particular people in my product team to help me look at some of my initial notes.
 They do a deeper analysis together with them so that they hold me accountable.
 Often this also allows me to surface solutions I wouldn’t have thought of otherwise.
 Of course, surfacing those unexpected solutions requires that I frame my problem in the first place in a way that opens it up to more than just my solution.

 Lesson 3: Engage stakeholders